splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/2-organising-code/3-explore/3-2-targets.md

 :::note[Useful SplashKit functions:]

-You can use the [point in circle](https://splashkit.io/api/geometry/#point-in-circle-with-values) function to test if the mouse is in the circle.
-See [mouse x](https://splashkit.io/api/input/#mouse-x) and [mouse y](https://splashkit.io/api/input/#mouse-y) to get the location of the mouse.
+You can use the [Point In Circle](https://splashkit.io/api/geometry/#point-in-circle-with-values) function to test if the mouse is in the circle.
+See [Mouse X](https://splashkit.io/api/input/#mouse-x) and [Mouse Y](https://splashkit.io/api/input/#mouse-y) to get the location of the mouse.

 :::